Prohelion/prohelion.github.io/docs/Profinity/Profinity_Rest_APIs.md

 The <strong>/api/v1/CAN/{Message}/{Signal}</strong> api is used to get historical data.
 To use this API request a DBC Message and Signal as well as a InfluxDB time range that you wish to retrieve the data for.
 The API will then call InfluxDB and retrieve all of the data stored across that time frame for this signal.

-For more information on configuring InfluxDB see the [InfluxDB and Prometheus Integration](InfluxDB_Prometheus_Integration.html) section of this documentation.
+For more information on configuring InfluxDB see the [InfluxDB and Prometheus Integration](InfluxDB_Prometheus_Integration.md) section of this documentation.

 ## Hosting Custom Web User Interfaces

 As well as hosting the Rest APIs and Swagger interface, Profinity supports an integrated Web Server that can provide hosting for a custom build application based on these APIs in any modern web technology.
 This includes language and frameworks such as [ReactJS](https://reactjs.org) and [Angular](https://angular.io) as well as traditional HTML / Javascript etc.

-If the web server is enabled content can be served out of the Webroot directory which is located under the logged in users Documents folder on Windows.

 `/Documents/Prohelion/Profinity/Webroot`